avinayak/redditv/README.md

 --------

 * Watch the most popular video content in couch mode
-* Subreddit not present in the channel list can be opened by changing hashlink ( /redditv/#TheSubredditName )
+* Subreddit not present in the channel list can be opened by changing hashlink ( /redditv/#<SubredditName> )
-* Infinite Content! :blush:
+* Infinite Content!

 TODO